Renting a House? 10 Tenant & Owner Laws in India

 3. Property Damage:

-Tenants are obliged to maintain the home's originality as it was when they entered the house.
+Tenants are obliged to maintain the home's originality as it was at the beginning of their house renting period.
 In any situation, if any damage occurs, be it intentionally or unintentionally, the owner must be informed.
-Failing to do so might have consequences on the tenant.
+Failing to do so might have consequences for the tenant.
 So, one must inform as early as possible.

 4. Essential Services: